Is Violin Good for Kids? 9 important qualities

 It is not only personal training and patience which are at stake here.
 The main purpose of an instrument is to learn to play in front of an audience with musical partners.
 A coordinated effort is crucial here.

-Learning how to interact with colleagues who play another instrument is key.
-Building a complex project slowly, rehearsing on a weekly basis, experimenting, trying out things, deciding what is best and what doesn’t work, planning a concert, preparing for it, and facing it together: those are the great skills that a child can learn.
-And playing an instrument with other children will get him or her there.
-How to speak out, communicate, and articulate our role in a bigger game.
+Learning how to interact with colleagues who play another instrument is critical.
+Building a complex project slowly, rehearsing every week, experimenting, trying out things, deciding what is best and what doesn’t work, planning a concert, preparing for it, and facing it together are excellent skills a child can learn.

 4. Listening to others

 We say we live in a time where selfishness is everywhere.
-I don’t know, but definitely learning the violin is as much a give-as-and-take activity.
+I don’t know, but learning the violin is as much a give-as-and-take activity.
 Your child will learn how to listen.

-He or she will have to listen to his teacher for sure, but to listen to music in a very special and fine way.
+He or she will have to listen to his teacher for sure but to listen to music in a very special and fine way.

-The child will have to listen to their friends or fellow musicians in order to be able to play a tune together.
-Metronome is only for practicing: playing together is only based upon perfect connection by ear.
-The child has to know his friend’s part as much as his or hers, has to put himself or herself in the shoes of his musical partner, has to anticipate his playing.
+The child has to know his friend’s part as much as his or her, put himself or herself in the shoes of his musical partner, and anticipate his playing.
 Lastly, playing an instrument teaches how to react to an audience: to be aware of details, reactions, and feelings of the audience towards your performance.

 5. Dedication

-Playing an instrument in general, and the violin in particular emplies gathering many parameters towards a single end.
+Playing an instrument in general, and the violin in particular implies gathering many parameters towards a single end.
 This is a great way to develop dedication.
 This is the opposite of browsing the web, channel surfing on the satellite, zapping between channels, interruptions, notifications… You get the point.

 A child who wants to learn an instrument will have to concentrate on several skills toward a goal.
 And it is only by practicing the same things that progress is possible.
 Regularity and dedication are key, here.
 They are the conditions crucial to learning.
-This is a great quality to learn and develop.
-And music in general or violin in particular will play an important part in developing this key quality for your child.
-Concentrating on one subject for a long period is the secret to success.

 6. Patience

 Yet, patience is key when it comes to the violin.
 Nobody can leapfrog and play well in the blink of an eye.
-If you are happy with the present, the opposite of frustration, then you go on step after step, regularly; you trust your teacher, the days go by and then you realize your level has increased dramatically.
+If you are happy with the present, the opposite of frustration, then you go on step after step, regularly; you trust your teacher, the days go by, and then you realize your level has increased dramatically.

+There is confidence in this process: repeated small steps daily eventually give a leap in ability.
+That is how a child can learn patience.
 Of course, a bit of predisposition doesn’t hurt.
-But what better in life than learning a patient, steady and consistent effort?
+But what is better in life than learning patience and steady and consistent effort?
 This is the best way to get anything in life.

 7. Focus

-Playing the violin requires just the opposite.
-And it is a very good exercise for children to focus their attention at a very young age.
 They have to focus on the sound, on the pitch of the sound, but also on their feelings, the position of their body in space, and their movements.
 Playing the violin at a given time requires the mind to check several key factors: the quality of the sound, its pitch, and the relation between the gesture of the right arm and the sound quality.

 8. Self-discipline